cosmos/governance/Governance.md

 ## 1. `depositparams`
 ## `min_deposit`
-### The minimum deposit required for a proposal to enter the voting period in micro-ATOMs.
+### The minimum deposit required for a proposal to enter the voting period, in micro-ATOMs.
 #### `cosmoshub-3` default: `512000000` `uatom`

 Prior to a governance proposal entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of ATOMs deposited.
 Anyone may contribute to this deposit.
+Deposits of passed and failed proposals are returned to the contributors.
+Deposits are burned when proposals expire, fail to reach quorum, or are vetoed.
 This parameter subkey value represents the minimum deposit required for a proposal to enter the voting period in micro-ATOMs, where `512000000uatom` is equivalent to 512 ATOM.

 ### Potential implications
 #### Decreasing the value of `min_deposit`